LEAGUE7QC/LEAGUE7QC.github.io/docs/gameplay_guidelines.md

 ## 1. Introduction

-This document outlines the structure and rules for gameplay in Mel's Founders League.
+This document outlines the structure and rules for gameplay in Mel's League 7.
 The league will operate on a biannual basis, with the Fall Cup and Spring Cup each lasting 6 months.
 The first Fall Cup will commence in October of 2024.

 ## 2. Seasonal Structure